 If you're doing Drama & Theatre A Level, here's some useful prep to enhance your knowledge & skills to get ready for this course!
 Alongside plenty of practical script work & devising experiences, we'll study 2 set texts.
 These are from contrasting eras of theatre history - both plays are significant in the development of the modern art form.

-The modern text is: 'Accidental Death of An Anarchist' by Dario Fo The classic piece is Shakespeare's 'The Tempest'
+The modern text is: 'Equus' by Peter Shaffer The classic piece is Shakespeare's 'The Tempest'